Violence and

 §Always crime never passion

-§Victim shall NOT prove that she resisted
+§Victim shall NOT prove that

 §Not admissible evidences